Lucrezia Reichlin: Career

-From 1994 until 2005, Reichlin was a professor of economics at the Université libre de Bruxelles.
+Early beginnings

+Back in Europe, she worked at the European University Institute in Florence.
+In 1988 she went to France to the Pariser Fondation Nationale des Sciences Politiques, where she was director of the research department.
+After working as a visiting professor at Columbia University in the United States from 1993 to 1994, Reichlin worked as a professor of economics at the Université libre de Bruxelles.

+European Central Bank, 2005–2008

 From 2005 to 2008, Reichlin served as Director General of Research at the European Central Bank in Frankfurt, under the leadership of President Jean-Claude Trichet; she was the first woman in that role.
-Since 2008 she has been professor of economics at London Business School.
-In 2014, she was mentioned in international news media as a potential candidate to succeed Mark Carney as Governor of the Bank of England or Fabrizio Saccomanni as Minister of Economy and Finance in the government of Prime Minister Matteo Renzi.